sdouglas/biomod/jamboree/index.md

 ## What is it?

 The BIOMOD Jamboree is an annual conference at which all BIOMOD teams will convene to present their team projects.
-The 2024 Jamboree is scheduled to take place at Kyushu Institute of Technology (Tobata Campus) in {{ site.jamboree_start_time | date: '%B %-d, %Y' }}.
+The 2024 Jamboree is scheduled to take place at Kyushu Institute of Technology (Tobata Campus) on {{ site.jamboree_start_time | date: '%B %-d, %Y' }}.

 ## Abstracts